jaheikki/cucumber-selenide-allure/README.md

 # Cucumber & Selenide & Allure demo

 This is fully working example how run Web UI tests easily with Java with Selenide library (http://selenide.org/).
 In this example the demo application is set up by docker and docker-compose.
-The tests will be run by CucumberJVM framework to be able Gherkin (BDD) style testcase descriptions (https://cucumber.io/docs/reference/jvm).
+The tests will be run by CucumberJVM framework to be able to use Gherkin (BDD) style as testcase descriptions (https://cucumber.io/docs/reference/jvm).
 And as cherry on top of a cake we use here Allure2 framework for producing world class test report (https://github.com/allure-framework/allure2).

 (Notice that 'allure-cucumber-jvm' Maven dependency brings the CucumberJVM dependencies included, see pom.xml).